 Why you

-need to curve or lean forward slightly when you remain seated still
+need to curve or lean forward slightly and

 how to verify that the position of your backbone is beneficial (8)

-in a cross-legged position that’s as near to a completely developed
+a position that’s as near to a completely developed cross-legged position as

-cross-legged position as you can experience comfortably in your present
+you can experience comfortably in your present physical condition to benefit

-position that’s as near to a completely developed cross-legged position as you
+that’s as near to a completely developed cross-legged position as you can

-can experience comfortably in your present physical condition is applied as
+experience in your present physical condition are also applied in some parts of

-much as it’s relevant to the descriptions of a position seated on a chair with
+this text as much as they’re relevant to a position seated on a chair with your

-your feet supported on the floor like when you’re standing and a kneeling
+feet supported on the floor like when you’re standing and a kneeling position.

 2 When you’re seated in a cross-legged position that’s as near to a